Primary Team Maths Challenge

 Warter CofE Primary School, Bugthorpe CofE Primary School, St Martin's CofE Primary School, St Mary & St Joseph RC Primary School, Melbourne Primary School, Elvington CofE Primary School, Sutton upon Derwent CofE Primary School, Kirk Ella St Andrew's School, Dunnington CofE Primary School and Pocklington Community Junior School.

-The Primary Maths Team Challenge is supported by the UK Maths Trust, who provide maths resources for teachers to run this event for pupils in their local community.
+The Primary Maths Team Challenge is supported by the United Kingdom Mathematics Trust (UKMT), who provide maths resources for teachers to run maths events for pupils in their local community with the aim of advancing the education of young people in mathematics.

-Pupils from local Primary Schools (48 pupils) are accompanied by a member of teaching staff from their respective school and spend the day at Pocklington School.
+Pupils from local Primary Schools (48 pupils in March and 44 in November) are accompanied by a member of teaching staff from their respective school and spend the day at Pocklington School.

 A teacher from the Maths Department at Pocklington School organises and runs the event on the day with help from two support staff, plus: